northle/docs/docs/1.x/basics/views.md

 ### `method`

-Norther lets you to use all HTTP methods in forms thanks to `[method]` directive.
+Northle lets you to use all HTTP methods in forms thanks to `[method]` directive.
 Just pass a method name and you'll be able to use `PUT`, `PATCH`, `DELETE` and other methods in HTML forms.

 ```html
 <form action="/login" method="post">